American publisher and entrepreneur Margaret Anderson, 36, has found the love of her life. Again.

 Margaret finally decided to leave New York City, The Little Review, and Jane Heap behind.
 She and Georgette have moved here to Paris, along with thousands of Americans arriving on ocean liners this month, to start a new life together.
 Technically, Anderson is still co-editor of The Little Review, but she is giving full responsibility to Heap, back in New York.

 Back in the Little Review’s Greenwich Village offices, Jane is thinking of opening a Little Review art gallery to present works by European Dadaist artists to Americans.

 Heap is struggling to keep the publication going on her own.
 She’s added more color to the magazine, especially to its covers, but the issue planned for April probably won’t come out until fall.

 This will be a special issue featuring the newest work by ex-pat writers and artists in Paris, to be called the “Exiles” issue.
 Heap already has lined up pieces by writer Gertrude Stein, 49, poet Edward Estin Cummings, 28, and composer George Antheil, 22.

 “Such Friends”: 100 Years Ago… is the basis for the series, “Such Friends”: The Literary 1920s.
-Volumes I and II covering 1920 and 1921 are available as signed copies at Riverstone Books in Squirrel Hill, Pittsburgh, PA, and also in print and e-book formats on Amazon.com and Amazon.co.uk.
+Volumes I through III, covering 1920 through 1922 are available at Thoor Ballylee in Co.
+Galway, and as signed copies at Riverstone Books in Squirrel Hill, Pittsburgh, PA.
+They are also on Amazon.com and Amazon.co.uk in print and e-book formats.
 For more information, email me at firstname.lastname@example.org.

 If you want to walk with me through Bloomsbury, you can download my audio walking tour, “Such Friends”: Virginia Woolf and the Bloomsbury Group.